 Financial Recovery for Amputation Injuries

-If you lost a leg, a foot, a hand or arm in a construction site accident and you believe that someone else may be to blame, the Chicago construction accident injury attorneys at GWC Injury Lawyers stand ready to help.
-GWC has the network, the experience and the substantial resources necessary to litigate even the most complex injury case.
-Contact our Chicago law office to speak with a lawyer about your construction fall case
+If you lost a leg, a foot, a hand, or an arm in a construction site accident, and you believe that someone else may be to blame, the Chicago construction accident injury attorneys at GWC Injury Lawyers stand ready to help.
+GWC has the network, the experience, and the substantial resources necessary to litigate even the most complex injury case.
+Contact our Chicago law office to speak with a lawyer about your amputation injury.

-We’ve been handing construction accident claims involving amputation injuries in Chicago for more than 30 years.
+We’ve been handing construction accident claims involving amputation injuries in Chicago for more than 40 years.
 We understand the building trades inside and out.
-We have access to a range of experts who can help us understand the determine causation.
+We have access to a range of experts who can help us determine causation.
 We also have our own internal investigators who work to secure evidence from the accident scene.

 In amputation cases, the cost of recovery will focus on immediate medical expenses, physical and occupational therapy, and prostheses to allow you to regain function.
 Some things in your home may need to be adapted to allow you maximum independence.

-There may or may not be some things you cannot do that you could do before.
+There may be certain things you cannot do that you could do before.
 You deserve compensation for any loss of function, particularly if it means you can no longer do the work you were trained to do.
 (See our verdicts and settlements page for examples of financial recoveries we’ve made for clients who could no longer work in construction.)